BRAIN FITNESS FOR PILOTS – Peer Reviewed & Research Based!

 In addition to offering pilots a well-designed program, an unintended but fortunate outcome of our work has been that our analysis of your OA data can help determine when you might be ready to take or retake cog tests.
 This, as you can imagine, is a big deal.
 Basically, by the middle of your training program we start to compare your performance levels with other pilots who have been successful in reaching their aviation goals.
 Essentially, by the end of your 6-week core program we can answer the question: Are you training at the levels of other successful pilots or not?
 Similarly: Do you seem to have a fighting chance to perform well on cog tests at this point in time or not?

-Our latest research indicates that pilots who reach our target training levels have about a 9 out of 10 chance of reaching their aeromedical goals, while those that do not reach target training levels have about a 4 out of 10 chance.
-This is not to say that 90% of pilots who complete our program are successful in reaching their aeromedical goals, but it is to say that over 90% of pilots who reach our target training levels are successful with future cog testing or re-testing!
-While we cannot perfectly predict future performance, we can help pilots gauge their chances of success in a data driven way, which is a big deal indeed.
+Our latest research and peer-reviewed publish research indicates that pilots who reach our target training levels have about a 9 out of 10 chance of reaching their aeromedical goals, while those that do not reach target training levels have about a 4 out of 10 chance.
+This is not to say that 90% of pilots who complete our program are successful in reaching their aeromedical goals, but it is to say that 85 to 90% of pilots who reach our target training levels are successful with future neurocognitive testing or re-testing!
+While we cannot perfectly predict future performance, we can help pilots gauge their chances of success in a rigorously tested, data driven way.

 As you know, not everything we plan turns out as planned.
-If you find you are not reaching expected training levels by the end of the 6-week core program, you may decide to take a chance and simply take or retake cog tests, or you may decide to continue OA Training in 1- to 3-week blocks of time at reduced fees.
-This can be done until you reach your training goals or OA’s target training levels, though we do not offer programs for more than 12-weeks total (if you experience a prolonged plateau in one or another cognitive area, continued training might not be recommended by your OA Coach).
+If you find you are not reaching expected training levels by the end of the 6-week core program, you may decide to take a chance and simply take or retake cog tests, or you may decide to continue OA Training in 1- to 3-week blocks of time at greatly reduced fees (for a limited time following the end of your core 6-weeks).
+This can be done until you reach your training goals or OA’s target training levels, though we typically do not offer programs for more than 12-weeks total.
 OA is not the be-all and end-all of your decision to test or re-test, and we encourage you to consult with your Neuropsychologist, AME, or another aeromedical professional to determine your readiness.
 Of course, discussion with your OA Coach and/or John Milanovich PhD, founder and designer of OA, could be especially beneficial in determining your readiness.
 Please note consultation with John Milanovich PhD incurs additional fees unless you are part of the Forever Fly program (see Start Now page).

 The Fine Print: Much like PT, you must understand brain training results vary due to individual differences, such as the nature and extent of a weakness, injury, or obstacle.
 Exercise effort levels are also an important factor, and it is possible that some challenges might not be overcome using OA Training alone or in conjunction with a medical intervention.
 Finally, it should be noted that, unlike PT, OA Training is not a medical intervention and it was designed for fitness and educational purposes only.